qmonnet/whirl-offload/_posts/2016-07-17-openstate-stateful-packet-processing.md

 * T : S × I → S × O maps a pair (state, event) with another pair (state, action).
-In fact, this is exactly what the _<acronym title="eXtended Finite State Machine">XFSM</acronym> table_ does: the first pair is an element of the _Flow matching pattern_ column bloc, and the two last cells of this row that belong to the _Actions_ bloc are associated to it.
+In fact, this is exactly what the _<acronym title="eXtended Finite State Machine">XFSM</acronym> table_ does: the first pair is an element of the _Flow matching pattern_ column block, and the two last cells of this row that belong to the _Actions_ block are associated to it.

 ## About the actions